 The Evansville Museum Contemporaries are proud to present their annual Brew Ha Ha for the 18th consecutive year. this year the event will be held on Saturday, August 27, 2016 from 6 p.m.-10 p.m.
 All of the tri-state’s favorite local brewers will be in attendance.
 Brew Ha Ha is an excellent opportunity to try a wide variety of micro, specialty, homemade and imported beers, as well as appetizers and live entertainment.
 Everyone 21 and older is welcome to attend.

-EMC’s 2nd Annual Blues, BBQ, & Bourbon event!
-This will be an unforgettable night including bourbon samples along with exposure to proper bourbon tasting technique, a selection of amazing BBQ inspired hors d’ourves and live entertainment while immersing yourself in the scenic sunset on the Riverfront.
+Evansville Museum Contemporaries ‘s 2nd Annual Blues, BBQ, & Bourbon event!
+This will be an unforgettable night including bourbon samples along with exposure to proper bourbon tasting technique, a selection of amazing BBQ inspired hors d’oeuvres and live entertainment while immersing yourself in the scenic sunset on the Riverfront.
+In addition to an extra hour of bourbon, VIP guests will get a special BBQ lecture from Pit-master Jim Johns!
+The best part… You get to eat some amazing food through the process!

 This year’s event will feature barbeque pit master and winner of 76 grand champions, Jim Johnson.